 - Make the base: Bring ½ cup of sugar with ½ cup water and boil until the sugar is completely dissolved.
 Transfer this simple syrup to a bowl and chill.
 You'll use the syrup to adjust the sweetness of the sherbet as it's churning later.

-- Cut each lemon in half.
+- Cut 4 lemons in half.
 Check if the thickness of the white ring of the skin (the pith) is larger than ¼-inch thick.
 If so, pare the zest from that lemon, cutting away any of the pith before proceeding.
 Starting with 3 lemons, slice the lemon halves into thin slices, removing the seeds.
 Juice the remaining lemon with a citrus juicer to adjust for tartness later.

 - Put the lemon slices (plus any zest pieces) and the remaining sugar into the container of a food processor.
 Purée the mixture, scraping down the sides of the container as needed, until the lemons are finely chopped.